 Before diving into WordPress plugin development, there are a few essential prerequisites to ensure a smooth process.
 First, a solid understanding of PHP is crucial, as WordPress is built on this language, and plugins are primarily written in PHP.
 You should also be familiar with HTML, CSS, and JavaScript for creating and styling the plugin’s front-end interface.
 Knowledge of MySQL is important for managing the WordPress database, especially if your plugin involves storing or retrieving data.

 Understanding WordPress’s core structure, including the Plugin API, hooks, and filters, is essential for creating plugins that integrate seamlessly with the platform.
+This knowledge is essential if you want to develop WordPress plugin from scratch efficiently.
 Familiarity with WordPress coding standards and best practices will ensure your plugin is efficient, secure, and compatible with future WordPress updates.
 Finally, setting up a local development environment using tools like XAMPP or Local by Flywheel will provide a safe space to test and debug your plugin before deploying it to a live website.

 Setting Up Your Development Environment